No one wants their furry friend to develop bad habits. But in order to stay healthy, dogs need mental exercise as much as they need physical activity.

 - Level 2 puzzle

 4. Outward Hound Dog Tornado

-This toy provides lots of physical and mental stimulation, as well as pure fun!
+This toy provides lots of physical and mental exercise, as well as pure fun!

-It has twelve treat compartments which can be quite challenging, but at the same time, it keeps your dog busy and reduces bad behaviors.
+It has twelve treat compartments, which can be quite challenging, but at the same time, it keeps your dog’s mind active to reduce boredom and unwanted behavior.

-Also, this is a level 2 puzzle, which means your dog will have to work a bit harder to solve it and retrieve the treats.
+Also, this is a level 2 puzzle, meaning your pup will have to work a bit harder to solve it and retrieve the treats.
 In this case, he will have to spin the pieces and take out the white bone covers to find his food.

-Note that you can use it with or without the white bones, although it would probably be easy for some dogs, as the bones blocks make it a bit tougher.
+Note that you can use this game with or without the white bones, although it would probably be easy for some dogs, as the bone blocks make it a bit tougher.